andersondo/twig-programming-exercise/README.md

 // [ [ 1 ], [ 2 ], [ 3 ] ]
 ```

-If the desiged behaviour is to append empty arrays to make N groups change `while(inputArray.length > 0){` to `for(let i = 0; i < n; i++){`.
+If the desired behaviour is to append empty arrays to make N groups change `while(inputArray.length > 0){` to `for(let i = 0; i < n; i++){`.

-If the desigered behaviour is to not allow N to be greater than the length of the array then an error can be thrown by adding the following after the other input checks.
+If the desired behaviour is to not allow N to be greater than the length of the array then an error can be thrown by adding the following after the other input checks.

 ```
 if(n > inputArray.length){